magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

   Yes – "Merchants can update their extensions."
 </div>

-**Follow accessibility content standards, for users with special needs.**
+**Follow accessibility and readability standards.**

-Use Magento punctuation standards and test your content’s readability.
+To ensure that users with special needs, including the use of screen readers, can easily access your content [follow this summary of tips](https://www.w3.org/WAI/WCAG20/glance/) to meet Web Content Accessibility Guidelines (WCAG) 2.0 standards.

-On the [Flesch-Kincaid Readability Test](http://www.readabilityformulas.com/free-readability-formula-tests.php]), Magento Admin content should score above 50 (high school level).
-Test your content here.
+Also, test your content’s readability.
+On the [Flesch-Kincaid Readability Test](http://www.readabilityformulas.com/free-readability-formula-tests.php]), Magento Admin content should score above 50 (high-school level).

 **Avoid jargon, slang, and acronyms.**